A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Non-parametric reconstruction of deviation from General Relativity: Formalism

-\textit{Data-driven inference of EM luminosity distance:} We employ a data-driven methodology to determine the EM luminosity distance, which leverages measurements of the angular diameter distance, $D^{\rm EM}A(z)$, obtained from the angular peak position of the BAO ($\theta_{\rm BAO}(z)$) observed in large scale structures across various redshifts \cite{peebles1973statistical}.
-This approach utilizes the distance duality relation, which links the angular diameter distance $D^{\rm EM}_a(z)$ with the EM luminosity distance $D^{\rm EM}_l(z)$ according to the relation $D^{\rm EM}_a(z) = D^{\rm EM}_l(z)/(1+z)^2$.
 The BAO peak position, as identified in the galaxy two-point correlation function, provides a direct observational basis for this calculation.
-The associated angular scales connect to the comoving sound horizon up to the redshift at the drag epoch ($z_d \sim 1020$) through the relationship
+The associated angular scales connect to the comoving sound horizon up to the redshift at the drag epoch ($\mathrm{z_d \sim 1020}$) through the relationship

-Substituting $D_l^{\rm EM}$ in Equation \eqref{eq:f(z)} with $\theta_{\rm BAO}(z)$ and applying the distance duality relation for EM observations, we define the function \cite{mukherjee2021testing, Afroz:2023ndy}
+Substituting $\rm{D_L^{EM}}$ in Equation \eqref{eq:f(z)} with $\theta_{\rm BAO}(z)$ and applying the distance duality relation for EM observations, we define the function \cite{mukherjee2021testing, Afroz:2023ndy}

-Here, the comoving sound horizon at the drag epoch, $r_s$, is approximated to be about 1.02 times the comoving sound horizon at the redshift of recombination ($z_* = 1090$), which is $r_d \approx 1.02r_*$.
-This factor $r_*$ is derived from CMB observations, specifically from the position of the first peak in the CMB temperature power spectrum, expressed as $\theta_*= r_*/(1+z_*)D^{EM}_a(z_*)$ \cite{spergel2007three, hinshaw2013nine, aghanim2020planck}.
+Here, the comoving sound horizon at the drag epoch, $\mathrm{r_s}$, is approximated to be about 1.02 times the comoving sound horizon at the redshift of recombination ($\mathrm{z_* = 1090}$), which is $\mathrm{r_d \approx 1.02r_*}$.
+This factor $\mathrm{r_*}$ is derived from CMB observations, specifically from the position of the first peak in the CMB temperature power spectrum, expressed as $\mathrm{\theta_*= r_*/(1+z_*)D^{EM}_a(z_*)}$ \cite{spergel2007three, hinshaw2013nine, aghanim2020planck}.

-In this framework, $D_l^{GW}(z)$ is determined from GWs events, $\theta_{\rm BAO}$ is extracted from galaxy two-point correlation functions, and $r_s$ is deduced from CMB temperature fluctuations.
+In this framework, $\mathrm{D_L^{GW}(z)}$ is determined from GWs events, $\mathrm{\theta_{BAO}}$ is extracted from galaxy two-point correlation functions, and $\mathrm{r_s}$ is deduced from CMB temperature fluctuations.
 The redshift of GWs sources can be inferred from their EM counterparts, typically observable in events involving bright standard sirens.
-Consequently, the combination of these measurable quantities should conform to a consistent value across all redshifts if GR and the standard $\Lambda$CDM cosmological model hold true.
+This methodology is illustrated by a schematic diagram in Figure \ref{fig:motivation}.
+Consequently, the combination of these measurable quantities should conform to a consistent value across all redshifts if GR and the standard $\mathrm{\Lambda}$CDM cosmological model hold true.
 However, any deviations from these established theories could be identified through changes in these measurements across different redshifts.
-It is crucial to note that while $r_s$ is model-dependent and varies above $z_d=1020$, it remains constant at lower redshifts.
-Thus, any errors in the determination of $r_s$ would affect the absolute scale of $\mathcal{F}(z)$, but not its redshift-dependent trend.
+It is crucial to note that while $\mathrm{r_s}$ is model-dependent and varies above $\mathrm{z_d=1020}$, it remains constant at lower redshifts.
+Thus, any errors in the determination of $\mathrm{r_s}$ would affect the absolute scale of $\mathrm{\mathcal{F}(z)}$, but not its redshift-dependent trend.